shiraleeana/glamkit-eventtools/README.rst

 SHOW_CANCELLED_OCCURRENCES

 This setting controls the behavior of :func:`Period.classify_occurence`.
-If True, then occurences that have been cancelled will be displayed with a css class of cancelled, otherwise they won't appear at all.
+If True, then occurences that have been cancelled will be displayed with a css class of 'cancelled', otherwise they won't appear at all.

 Defaults to False